Heasterian/Box86-64-on-SD845-mobian/docs/app specific guides/WINE AND PROTON.md

 If you didn't link wine binaries to /usr/local/bin/ , you need to point to wine binary with WINE environment variable.
 Also you need to use three more variables - BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 so you can run it with command like `WINE=~/wine/bin/wine BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 winetricks dxvk`

+Looks like freedreno reports only 10 MB of VRAM to Wine so you should set up more in Wine's registry if you use wined3d.
+It can be done with winetricks command `WINE=~/wine/bin/wine BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 winetricks videomemorysize=2048`

 Small info about DXVK.
 When I'm writing this article, Turnip in armhf version SIGBUS on calling vkResetQueryPoolEXT.
 64-bit apps can run fine, but VK implementation is still experimental.